-My student qualified for the Joseph Baldwin Academy last summer but was unable to attend.
+My student qualified for the Joseph Baldwin Academy last summer but did not apply.
 Does he/she have to be nominated again for this summer’s program?

-If a student was nominated by their counselor or principal the previous year but they could not attend, they must qualify for nomination again and be nominated by their school counselor or principal.
+If a student was nominated by their counselor or principal the previous year but they did not apply, they must qualify for nomination again and be nominated by their school counselor or principal.